Pinocchio (1940 film): Geppetto

-A Disney's made-for-television movie titled Geppetto was released in 2000.
-It was based on a book by David Stern, which was a re-telling of the original 1883 original Pinocchio book but told from Geppetto's perspective.
-While not a direct adaptation of the 1940 animated film, it features few commons elements such as the character of Figaro, the song "I've Got No Strings", and Pleasure Island.
+A Disney television movie titled Geppetto was released in 2000 that retold the original 1883 Pinocchio book from Geppetto's perspective.
+A few elements from the 1940 animated film were incorporated, such as the character of Figaro, the song "I've Got No Strings", and Pleasure Island.
 It stars Drew Carey as Geppetto and Seth Adkins as Pinocchio, and features music and lyrics by Stephen Schwartz.

 The movie was in turn adapted into a musical, Disney's My Son Pinocchio: Geppetto's Musical Tale, which premiered at The Coterie Theatre, Kansas City, Missouri in 2006.